Mazhabi Sikh: British Raj

-The Mazhabis, whom historian Stephen Cohen says "had strong caste traditions of violence and aggressiveness and were classed as a criminal caste by the British", lost their military employment following the defeat of the Sikhs in the Anglo-Sikh Wars.
+The Mazhabis, whom historian Stephen Cohen says "had strong caste traditions of violence and aggressiveness and were classed as a criminal caste by the British", lost their military employment following the defeat of the Sikhs in the First and Second Anglo-Sikh Wars.
 Some eventually found employment as pioneers in the army of Gulab Singh, the Maharaja of Jammu and Kashmir.
 In 1857, the British turned to them for help during the Indian Rebellion, apparently to counteract the rebellious sepoys of the Bengal Army.
 The First Pioneer Sikh Regiment soon found itself helping to break the Siege of Delhi, a second regiment was raised in 1858 and a third followed soon after.
 This military employment contributed to a gradual improvement in their social status and in 1911 their official classification in Gujranwala and Lyallpur was uplifted to that of "agricultural caste" by the British authorities.
 The British military classification system, which rated recruits according to their caste, continued to assert that Mazhabis were best suited as pioneers while, for example, Jat Sikhs should be infantry.

 It was calculated in 1898 that there were 2,452 Mazhabis in the army, along with 28,146 Jat Sikhs and 9,000 other Sikhs.
 During World War I the single-battalion regiments of the Mazhabi Sikh Pioneers – the 23rd, 32nd and 34th Pioneer Regiments – were expanded to comprise three battalions each.
 These units served in Egypt, Europe, Mesopotamia and Palestine and performed well.
 The 1/34th Sikh Pioneers were awarded the title of "Royal".

 The Sikh Pioneer regiments, which were practically the only military employer of the Mazhabis, were disbanded in December 1932.
 The cause was mainly advances in road-building techniques and the need to economise.
 Most of their recruits were released from the army, the only means by which they had been able to advance themselves in society.
 A Mazhabi Sikh platoon did replace Rajputs as the Indian Platoon of the Welch Regiment in 1933.

 The Mazhabi Sikhs, together with the Ramdasia, were recruited to the Sikh Light Infantry regiment (SLI) after its formation in 1941.
 Despite unwillingness among some policy makers, the British had to abandon their traditional distinction between martial and non-martial races during the Second World War.
 This was necessitated by the need for more recruits than could be supplied by those communities upon which they usually relied, such as the Jat Sikhs, Dogras and Punjabi Musalmans.
 In addition, indiscipline among Jat Sikhs caused by their concerns regarding a post-war division of India was another reason to prefer recruitment of new classes.
 While recruitment from the pre-war martial classes was still pre-eminent, that from newly recognised classes such as the Mazhabis and Ramdasias became significant.
 Mazhabis were even recruited into units such as the 13th Frontier Force Rifles, which previously would not have contemplated them.